 • Be aware of whether you’re hiking into the wind or downwind—when moving downwind, animals will detect your scent from a greater distance, whereas upwind, they are less likely to smell or hear you at a distance.
 Also, be conscious of ambient noise levels: A loud river nearby could drown out your noise, while quiet surroundings enable animals to hear you from a greater distance—and occasionally, for you to hear them.

 • Whether solo or with companions, give your itinerary to someone reliable, along with the phone number of the park ranger station or local authorities, and tell them to report you missing if they haven’t heard from you within a day after you expected to finish your trip.
-With a PLB, you significantly reduce the rescue-response time if you do have an emergency.

-• You could carry a personal locator beacon (PLB), like a Spot GPS Messenger, that would allow you to signal for a rescue.
-The Spot also enables you to send a nightly message to someone back home to let that person know you’re fine.
+• You could carry a GPS/communication device, like a Garmin inReach, that would allow you to signal for a rescue and send a nightly message to someone back home to let that person know you’re fine.
+With any type of emergency beacon, you significantly reduce the rescue-response time if you do have an emergency.

 That’s about all you can do short of carrying a large gun—which isn’t permitted in some places, and it’s heavy.
 Plus, a handgun is not going to stop a bear or moose; the rifles used to kill them are high caliber and one bullet often isn’t enough.
 And imagine trying to aim and fire a rifle at a bear at close range, charging at 30 mph.

-My brother-in-law, Tom Beach, who worked as a backcountry ranger in Yellowstone for about 10 years, offered these thoughts on this question, and I think his general advice applies to many places with grizzly or brown bears:
+To my last bullet point above, my brother-in-law, Tom Beach, who worked as a backcountry ranger in Yellowstone for about 10 years, offered these thoughts on this question, and I think his general advice applies to many places with grizzly or brown bears: